-Sainsbury's delivery costs vary between £2.95 and £6.95, with Monday to Wednesday slots usually being cheaper.
+Sainsbury's delivery costs vary between £2.99 and £5.99, with Sunday and Monday evenings slots usually being cheaper.
 There is no delivery charge for shops of £100 or more delivered on Tuesdays, Wednesdays and Thursdays.

-Ocado charges vary the most, from absolutely nothing (providing you spend at least £75) to £6.99, with the cheapest slots typically being in the evening (9pm onwards) or early morning (6am-7am).
+Ocado charges vary the most, from absolutely nothing (on orders over £40) to £1.99, with the cheapest slots typically being in the evening (9pm onwards) or early morning (6am-7am).
 You have to spend a minimum of £40.
-You can buy a Delivery Pass, which reduces the cost of delivery down to £6.99 a month (or if you pay upfront for a year it works out as £5.83 a month), depending on which timeslot you choose for your regular delivery slot.
-Bear in mind that this Delivery Pass renews automatically unless you cancel it.
+You can buy a Smart Pass, which reduces the cost of delivery down to £6.99 a month for midweek delivery, paying for the whole year upfront makes the monthly cost equate to £5.83 a month.
+If you would prefer anytime delivery it costs £10.99 a month or if you pay upfront £9.17 a month.
+Bear in mind that this Smart Pass renews automatically unless you cancel it.

-Tesco charges £2-£6 and its cheapest delivery slots are also Monday to Wednesday.
-It also offers a Delivery Saver scheme, where you pay either £36 for three months or £60 for six months and you can have as many deliveries as you like per month.
+Tesco charges £2-£6 and its cheapest delivery slots are Monday to Thursday.
+It also offers a Delivery Saver scheme, where you pay either £36 for three months or £60 for six months for free delivery anytime.
+Midweek plans that get you free delivery Tuesday to Thursday cost £27 for three months or £45 for six months.
 There's a limit of one delivery per day and you have to spend at least £40 per shop.

 Waitrose is the only supermarket to offer free delivery across all its time slots, but you have to spend at least £50 per shop.